poldavezac/BokehServer.jl/docs/src/index.md

 end
 ```

+!!! note "A simple server"

-** Warning ** For simple cases, *BokehJL* objects should be created within the
+    *BokehJL* objects should be created strictly within the `do ... end` scope.
+This is
-`do ... end` scope.
-This is because of our event mechanism which requires
+    because of the event mechanism is inilialized only within this scope.
-adding an event manager in the task's local storage.
-This is implicitely done
-for the user within this scope, although other strategies are available to
-advanced users.

 ## Available plots